elias-michaias/alpine-template/README.md

 ## "Why not React/Vue/Svelte?"
 Doing as much inside of my markup as possible is a very appealing idea for me.
 If it is for you, then this template may also be for you.
 If not, that's perfectly fine!
+For my part, I don't find JavaScript to be very enjoyable to be writing oodles of.
+Alpine's "just enough JavaScript" approach is exactly the kind of thing I like, and the power that comes from it allows me to do almost everything I need with a level of brevity and productivity that is orders of magnitude higher than what I found in my experience with React.

 ## "This template isn't viable for enterprise."
 Correct.